 Heritage Craft Practice: Oak Coppicing, Swilling and Weaving

-The ancient craft of ‘swilling’ is practised by only four craftsmen in the world - and Lorna Singleton is one of them.
+The ancient craft of ‘swilling’ is practised by only four craftspeople in the world - and Lorna Singleton is one of them.
 Swillers make woven products, like baskets, using strips of greenwood.

-We recently attended a fantastic talk with Lorna where she discussed the background to this fascinating and endangered craft technique, the materials used, and how craftsmen, like her, are keeping traditional skills alive today.
+We attended a fantastic talk with Lorna where she discussed the background to this fascinating and endangered craft technique, the materials used, and how craftspeople, like her, are keeping traditional skills alive today.

 - about the heritage craft technique of 'swilling', the process and its history in Britain

 - the materials Lorna works with and their origin and sustainability